 How to use filters in the planner

-The Planner in ContentStudio πŸ“… is a centralized hub for managing your scheduled, planned, and published content πŸ“.
-To streamline content management, you can apply various filters πŸ” to locate and analyze your posts quickly .
+The Planner in ContentStudio is a centralized hub for managing your scheduled, planned, and published content.
+To simplify content management, you can use a variety of filters to locate and analyze your posts quickly.
+This guide explains how to use each filter effectively, helping you stay organized and focused on the content that matters most. 📝.

 In this article: